Toyota to build $1.29B US battery plant employing 1,750

 The plant is part of $3.4 billion that Toyota plans to spend in the U.S. on automotive batteries during the next decade.
 It didn’t detail where the remaining $2.1 billion would be spent, but part of that likely will go for another battery factory.

-It comes amid a flurry of global announcements about shoring up production of batteries for electric vehicles.
-Most automakers are working to transition away from internal combustion engines to zero emission battery vehicles.

-Stellantis, formerly Fiat Chrysler, and LG Energy Solution said Monday that they plan to build a battery manufacturing facility to help the automaker get 40% of its U.S. sales from electric vehicles by 2030.
+Stellantis, formerly Fiat Chrysler, and LG Energy Solution said Monday that they plan to build a battery manufacturing facility to help the automaker get 40% of its U.S. sales from vehicles that run at least partly on electricity by 2030.
 They didn’t say where the plant would be.

 Also Monday, the Taiwanese company that makes smartphones for Apple and others, Foxconn Technology Group, said it would produce electric cars and buses for auto brands in China, North America, Europe and other markets.